-Merger and Acquisition
+Due diligence for Merger and Acquisition services

 When it comes to commercial real estate, purchasers may have interest in buying the property’s former managing company in addition to the property itself.
 It is important to emphasize that in these cases the sale is not a property sale, but a corporate one.
 The sale of a company includes all the assets, including non-personal contracts, even if they are not explicitly described, unless excluded by the buyer.
 The counterparty in each contract has the possibility to withdraw from it within 3 months of the company sale’s notification date, and in presence of a just reason for withdrawal.
 The law protects the right of employees to keep their jobs even with a new owner of the company.

 In this type of purchase, due diligence is also necessary and may include an analysis of the company’s solvency, shareholders’ rights, assets and liabilities.
 The investigation is to determine the company’s ownership and ascertain the existence of any parties who might possibly hold rights over the given property.
 The company’s recent balance sheets and income statements should be also examined in order to provide information about the corporate capitalization, reliability and solvency index of the company.
-The prospective purchaser, after analysing the financial capacity of the company, may once again evaluate the benefits of signing the deal.
+The prospective purchaser, after analyzing the financial capacity of the company, may once again evaluate the benefits of signing the deal.